conda-forge/conda-forge.github.io/src/blas.rst

 -  SciPy, scikit-learn, etc. package

    -  Same thing as NumPy
-   -  Add x.x for numpy dependency
+   -  Add numpy dependency as if linking occurs